lsaravia/CriticalGlobalForest/Outline.md

 We will use the MODIS vegetation continuous field, so we can analyse temporal changes.

+* Most probably multiple process influence the distributions of patch size at a continental scale, so we are trying to extract the main generic ones.

 * Hypothesis: two power laws, small patches related to deforestation dynamics, large patches related to forest inner dynamics.

 # Methods